samriddhashaikh/YOLO/README.md

 # YOLO

-# Object detection with YOLO
+# Object Detection with YOLO
 YOLO (You Only Look Once) is a Deep Convolutional Neural Network that performs object detection from images.

 It solves two problems -